 If you decide to air condition your garage, you’ll want to add some insulation first.

 Walls, ceilings, garage doors, windows, entry doors, and even garage floors are prime targets.
 Adding insulation to your garage will help make any air conditioning system last longer and be more efficient (cheaper) to operate.

 Here are some other ideas:

-- Garage door seals and insulation is critical: Stop cool air from leaking out by adding foam garage door insulation, threshold seals, Teflon seals, strips on the sides, and additional foam strips at the top of your garage door.
+- Garage door insulation is critical: Stop cold air from leaking out by adding foam garage door insulation, threshold seals, Teflon seals, strips on the sides, and additional foam strips at the top of your garage door.
 The garage door is the weakest point in an environmentally controlled garage.

-- Weatherproof any windows: Opt for double pane windows and make sure they’re winterized.
-Additional caulking and foam sealing may be needed if windows have been replaced from the originals.
-Exterior tinting can also help with temperature regulation, deflecting UV rays from direct sunlight.
+- Weatherproof any windows: Opt for double pane windows and ensure they’re winterized.
+If you’ve replaced your original windows, you may need additional caulking and foam sealing.
+Window tinting is a great help with temperature regulation, deflecting UV rays from direct sunlight.

 - Drywall your walls and ceilings: This adds an extra layer of protection.
 It will help keep the cool air in the garage and limit the escape to the outside environment.
 You’d be surprised how little it can cost to drywall your garage!

 - Swap out fluorescent or incandescent lighting for LED: Not only will this save you money on electricity, but incandescent lights give off heat.
 Check out our recommendations on the best LED shop lights for more information.

 You need to take some preliminary steps to prepare your garage beforehand.

 However, if you decide that air conditioning is right for your garage, check out my detailed buyer’s guide to the best garage air conditioners.
 There are many options, and you want to ensure that you get the right one for your garage.